 Some women say that they feel pressure to return to “normal life”.
 It is important to allow yourself time to adjust to the physical and emotional changes, and establish a new daily routine at your own pace.
 Your family and friends may also need time to adjust.

-After treatment ends, you will have regular appointments to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back or spread.
+After treatment ends, you will have regular appointments with your specialists to monitor your health, manage any long-term side effects and check that the cancer hasn’t come back (recurred) or spread.

 If you have continued feelings of sadness, have trouble getting up in the morning or have lost motivation to do things that previously gave you pleasure, you may be experiencing depression.
 This is quite common among people who have had cancer.

-Talk to your GP, as counselling or medicine – even for a short time – may help.
+Talk to your GP, because counselling or medication – even for a short time – may help.
 Some people can get a Medicare rebate for sessions with a psychologist.
 Ask your doctor if you are eligible.
 Cancer Council SA also offers a free counselling service.

 Understanding Cervical CancerDownload resource